Brighter than a Thousand Suns (book)

-Brighter than a Thousand Suns: A Personal History of the Atomic Scientists, by Austrian Robert Jungk, is the first published account of the Manhattan Project and the German atomic bomb project.
+Brighter than a Thousand Suns: A Personal History of the Atomic Scientists, by Austrian Robert Jungk, is an early history of the Manhattan Project and the German atomic bomb project.

 History

 The book studied the making and dropping of the atomic bomb from the viewpoints of the atomic scientists.
 The book is largely based on personal interviews with persons who played leading parts in the construction and deployment of the bombs.

-In 1956 the book was published in German by Alfred Scherz Verlag with the title Heller als tausend Sonnen.
+The book first appeared in the fall of 1956, when it was serialized in 47 installments in a West German newspaper.
+It then appeared in book form by Alfred Scherz Verlag with the title Heller als tausend Sonnen.
 James Cleugh translated it into English, and it was published in 1958 by Harcourt, Brace and Company.

 The book's title is based on the verse from the Bhagavad Gita that J. Robert Oppenheimer is said to have recalled at the Trinity nuclear test.